-The Comanche should be moved on the ground with the aid of the nose wheel-tow-bar provided with each plane and stored in the baggage compartment on the bottom of the hat shelf.
+The Comanche should be moved on the ground with the aid of the nose wheel tow-bar provided with each plane and stored on the front spar.

 Tie-down ropes for mooring the airplane can be fastened to the wing tie-down rings and the tail skid.